antikamaudi/antikamaudi/README.md

-- 👋 Hi, I’m Antika Maudi Lanthasari
+- 👋 Hi, I’m Antika
 - 👀 I’m interested in business, data analyst and data analytics
 - 🌱 I’m currently learning data science and machine learning
-- 💞️ I’m looking to collaborate on a lot of data science projects
+- 💞️ I’m looking to collaborate on some of data science projects
 - 📫 antika.lanthasari@gmail.com